VISITORS' GALLERY

 blue, dark green, ivory plus sunburst being on offer.
 A version called the

-171V fitted with a Bigsby-style vibrato tailpiece was also available.
-Thanks to Jay Walsh of Boston, USA for the photos of his
+171V fitted with a Bigsby-style vibrato tailpiece was also available from

-have been the first version produced in 1972 before being superceded by the
+have been the first version produced in 1972 before being superseded by the

 from Germany.